arram-phd/portfolio/Plaque_assay.rst

 Nuclear segmentation
 ----------------------

-To count the number of cells in each plaque, nuclear segmentaion is conducted in the blue channel image (Hoescht stain).
+To count the number of cells in each plaque, nuclear segmentation is conducted in the blue channel image (hoechst  stain).

 .. list-table::